 If there is uncertainty as to the impact, then an assessment must be planned and performed: Plan: initiate a plan and assign a team or person to execute it Investigate: gather the relevant information about the incident to determine what has occurred Evaluate: make an evidence-based decision about the risk of harm This must be completed as a matter of priority.
 At least to the point where the decision on notification can be made within the obligated timeframe.
 In your assessment of a data breach, consider: → the type or types of personal information involved in the data breach → the circumstances of the data breach, including its cause and extent → the nature of the harm to affected individuals, and if this harm can be removed through remedial action 5 Take Action Beyond containment, take simultaneous steps to reduce any potential harm to individuals.
 This might involve taking action to recover lost information before it is assessed or changing access controls on compromised customer accounts before unauthorised transaction can occur.
 If remedial action is successful in making serious harm no longer likely, then notification may not be required.
-6 Notify If the breach is likely to result in a risor corporations, Sensei is obligated appropriate supervisory authority w region.
-If the breach is likely to result in a risk to the rights and freedoms of individuals or corporations, Sensei is obligated by law to notify the affected parties or appropriate supervisory authority within the appropriate timeframe for their region.
-Sensei must prepare a statement outlining: → A description of the breach → The kind/s of information concerned → Recommended steps for individuals One of the following options should be performed: Notify all individuals directly Notify only those individuals at risk of serious harm Release the statement on the Sensei web site and publicise it 1
+6 Notify If the breach is likely to result in a risk to the rights and freedoms of individuals or corporations, Sensei is obligated by law to notify the affected parties or appropriate supervisory authority within the appropriate timeframe for their region.
+Sensei must prepare a statement outlining: A description of the breach The kind/s of information concerned Recommended steps for individuals One of the following options should be performed: Notify all individuals directly Notify only those individuals at risk of serious harm Release the statement on the Serie web site and publicipality 3.
+Release the statement on the Sensei web site and publicise it

-7 Review The response team will review the incident and take action to prevent future breaches, including: → Cause of the breach → If the response plan was executed effectively o What was done wello What was not done well Prevention plan including changes to systems \rightarrow Establish pro-active audits to ensure plan is implemented Revise this policy and other company procedures Update staff training
+7 Review The response team will review the incident and take action to prevent future breaches, including: Cause of the breach If the response plan was executed effectively What was done well What was not done well Prevention plan including changes to systems Establish pro-active audits to ensure plan is implemented Revise this policy and other company procedures Update staff training

-1.26.
+9.4.
 Response Team